dijasila/GPAW/doc/documentation/ehrenfest/ehrenfest.rst

 -------------------------------

-A more complex use for Ehrenfest dynamics is to simulate the irradiation of materials with either chared ions or neutral atoms (see Refs. [#Ojanpera2014]_ and [#Brand2019]_).
+A more complex use for Ehrenfest dynamics is to simulate the irradiation of materials with either chared ions (Ref. [#Ojanpera2014]_) or neutral atoms (Ref. [#Brand2019]_).

-The following script calculates the ground state of the projectile + target system.
-An external potential is used at the hydrogen ion the converge the calculation.
-One might also have to change the default convergence parameters depending on the projectile used.
-Here, slightly less strict convergence criteria are used.
+The following script calculates the ground state of the projectile + target system, with the parameter ``charge`` defining its charge state.
+For ionisation state +1, an external potential is used at the hydrogen ion the converge the calculation.
+One might also have to change the default convergence parameters depending on the projectile used, and to verify the convergence of the results with respect to the timestep and *k*-points.
+Here, slightly less strict criteria are used.
 The impact point in this case is the center of a carbon hexagon, but this can be modified by changing the x-y position of the H atom (``projpos``).

 Projectile + target example: